-Kinetics will include molecular motion in the gas and liquid states, rate laws, the Arhenious equation, reaction mechanisms, and activated complex theory.
-Quantum mechanics will be introduced and applied to the particle in a box, the rigid rotor, and the harmonic oscillator.
-Once a firm foundation has been established in the use of Schrodinger's equation, it will be applied to atomic and molecular structure.
+Kinetics includes molecular motion in the gas and liquid states, rate laws, the Arhenious equation, reaction mechanisms, and activated complex theory.
+Quantum mechanics are introduced and applied to the particle in a box, the rigid rotor, and the harmonic oscillator.
+Once a firm foundation has been established in the use of Schrodinger's equation, it is applied to atomic and molecular structure.
 Prerequisites: CHEM 152 and CHEM 451; recommended: PHYC 202 or PHYC 252